clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 For Python: `pyenv` switches between Python versions, and each project gets its own `venv`.

 For Node: `nvm` manages all Node installations.

+## AI: ChatGPT and GitHub Copilot

+[ChatGPT](https://chatgpt.com/) helps with research, organizing information, and brainstorming.
+I always provide detailed context and ask it to be critical rather than just agreeable.

+[GitHub Copilot](https://github.com/features/copilot) gives AI context about my code and helps with syntax research and debugging.
+It also provides access to multiple AI vendors (Claude, Gemini, ChatGPT) in one place.

 ## Command Line Tools